 On November 21, 2018, as the National Ballet of Canada presents the second part of its hometown fall season, Siphe is the only corps member among four men, two of the principal dancers, chosen to perform the challenging role of Puck in a revival of Frederick Ashton’s magical and comic masterpiece The Dream.
 It’s a significant role debut that demands technique, athleticism, and stamina, crucially combined with acute dramatic and musical sensitivity.
 Siphe has all the right stuff, according to National Ballet associate artistic director Christopher Stowell,

-I was highly impressed with the property development taking place in the Toronto region.
-I have visited Toronto on several occasions for business, and seeing the significant number of 20 and higher-story high-rise apartments and condominiums signifies a flourishing economy.
+I was extremely impressed with the property development taking place in the Toronto region.
+I have visited Toronto on several occasions for business and seeing the considerable number of twenty and higher-story high-rise apartments and condominiums signifies a flourishing economy.
 The building boom in the area is remarkable.
-The arterial roads are somewhat congested and generally better than those I have experienced in the Milwaukee and Chicago areas.
-Having Phillip available to guide us made our stay all the more enjoyable.
+The arterial roads are congested and better than those I have experienced in the Milwaukee and Chicago areas.
+Having Phillip available to guide us made our stay more enjoyable.
 After a long day, we came home to another of his fantastic meals.
-Phillip is an artist, and getting an opportunity to enjoy his art was an additional treat.
+Phillip is an artist and getting an opportunity to enjoy his art was an additional treat.